yuji-watanabe-jp/k8s-manifest-sigstore/README.md

 > :warning: Still under developement, not ready for production use yet!

-This kubectl subscommand plugin enables both developper to sign k8s manifest yaml files and application owner to verify the origin of configurations and the integrity of deployed manifests on cluster.
+This kubectl subscommand plugin enables developer to sign k8s manifest yaml files and deployment teams  to verify the authenticity of configurations.
+Not only is this possible for developers to sign and verify, but  the integrity of deployed manifests can be confirmed on a k8s cluster.

 ## Installation